SixArm/rust-101/topics/syntax/panic-and-how-to-handle-it-with-a-hook.md

 You can define a `panic` hook by calling the `std::panic::set_hook` function and passing a closure that takes a `PanicInfo` struct as an argument.
 This struct contains information about the panic, such as the file and line where it occurred and the message associated with the panic.

-Here is an example of a simple panic hook that logs the panic message and terminates the program:
+Here is an example of a panic hook that logs the message then terminates the program:

 ```rust
 use std::panic;